+Which technical documentation standard is the “best?”
 This question is loaded with proverbial hills that technical writers will gladly die on.
-We’re going to explore each hill, see which to defend, and which are landfills in disguise.
+But you should think of it less like an entrenched battle and more like a quest to find what works for you and your organization.
+We’re going to explore each hill, see which to defend, and which hills are actually landfills in disguise.

 It’s a tough question to ask, especially when technical writers carry valid reasons for their tools and practices of choice.
 It’s a fair question, though, that deserves more than a little deliberation because it ultimately permeates everything about our content, from the way we think about it, how we create it, and how we get it to our end users.